Kylie Jenner's Top-Secret Pregnancy: Inside Her Journey Leading Up to the Birth of Her Baby

 "Each guest signed in and left a note for Kylie," an eyewitness told E!
 News at the time.
 "People gave toasts and talked about what a great mom she will be during brunch."
 The mommy-to-be was "sitting front and center listening as people spoke.
 She got gifts from Babies 'R Us, some large gift baskets with books and clothes wrapped in cellophane, and a lot of diapers."

 But unlike every other milestone party in Kylie's life, like her Sweet 16 soiree and the 18th-birthday bash that she drove away from in a brand-new Ferrari, there was no photographic evidence of this one to be found online, or on any app.
-Surely the camera phones were flying, but everyone in attendance apparently agreed to keep the visuals to themselves.
+The camera phones were flying, as seen in today's retrospective, but everyone in attendance agreed to keep the visuals to themselves at the time.

 Meanwhile, Kylie didn't exactly go into hiding—though her lower torso has stayed hidden for the last five months, via photo crop, puffy coat, oversized shirt, etc.—but she's mainly stayed behind the lens, and most of her social media posts have been throwbacks or to promote Kylie Cosmetics.